Louise-X10/Cloud-Pose-Estimation/README.md

 - `DLC-Windows-Report.ipynb`
 - `Rclone-Sleap-Linux-Report.ipynb`

-The `Sleep-Demo.ipynb` notebook contains a simple demonstration of the Sleap Software on a local Windowd computer with no GPU support. `sample_data_analysis.h5` is the sample output from the demonstration.
+The `Sleep-Demo.ipynb` notebook contains a simple demonstration of the Sleap Software on a local Windows computer with no GPU support. `sample_data_analysis.h5` is the sample output from the demonstration.

 The `AppStream-WorkInProgress.ipynb` contains work that are still in progress or work that is already depracated.
 Attempts at AppStream that have been tried but failed are logged here.